 Live Auction Procedures for Non-Livestock Exhibits

-Any 4-H member who receives a purple or blue ribbon on a completed, usable exhibit (not demonstration, sample, or display) may enter that exhibit in the Fair Live Auction as long as it is not a food or animal item.
+Any 4-H member who receives a purple or blue ribbon on a completed, usable exhibit (not demonstration, sample, or display) may enter that exhibit in the Fair Live Auction as long as it is not an animal item.
 Examples include, but are not limited to, leather wallets, photos (framed or matted), picnic tables, cross-stitched pillows, quilts and garments.
 Members will only be allowed to sell two total items in the market sale.
 This includes combinations of livestock and non-livestock items (only 1 beef animal can be sold in the sale).

 1. Pick up an entry sheet either at the extension office table after interviews or at the Silent Auction Registration table Thursday morning between 8:00 and 10:00 a.m.
 A picture of the exhibitor and the item to be auctioned will be taken.